Ethical Tech Implementation in Cultural Spaces: A Framework for Community-Centered Decision Making

 Start with this question: "How will this technology enhance our community's ability to meaningfully engage with our collections and spaces?"
 Notice this isn't about features or efficiency – it's about human connection and value creation.

 Next, examine power dynamics.
 Who gains more control or access through this technology?
 Who might lose it?
-For example, a recent museum client discovered their planned ticketing system would have inadvertently excluded elderly patrons who preferred phone reservations.
-By identifying this early, they modified their implementation to maintain multiple access channels.
+For example, many museums are discovering that their shiny new VR installations inadvertently excluded patrons due to access bottlenecks and form gimmicky distraction from core content.
+By identifying issues like this early, museums can modify their tech implementations to increase access and impact, instead of reducing it.

 Consider data dignity.
 Cultural institutions hold not just artifacts but stories, histories, and community memories.
 Your technology choices impact how these stories are told and shared.
 Before implementing any new system, map out: What data will we collect?
 Who owns it?
 How will it be protected?
 How will communities maintain agency over their own narratives?

 Finally, build in feedback loops.
 Technology shouldn't be a one-way street.
 Create regular checkpoints to assess community impact and adjust course.
-One library I worked with established a quarterly "Digital Direction" dialogue with community members, leading to crucial modifications in their digital archive interface.
+Establish a quarterly "Digital Direction" dialogue with community members — digital placemaking (online and offline) is a practice that requires regular caretaking.

 Tomorrow's Action Step: Before your next tech meeting, schedule a 30-minute "Community Impact Review."
 Use these three questions: